-The Nikon mirrorless camera system is still very new in camera terms.
-It made its debut in 2018, but already there are four cameras in two different sensor sizes (six, if you count the original Z6 and Z7, still on sale), and an increasing number of lenses on the Nikon Z lens roadmap.
+The Nikon Z mirrorless camera system is now three years old, but that's still positively fresh-faced in camera terms.
+The system made its debut back in 2018, but there are already four different cameras in two different sensor sizes (six, if you count the original Z6 and Z7, which are still on sale), with a newly announced flagship coming later this year.

 Nikon Z cameras

 Nikon is probably best known for its DSLR cameras, and these are still going strong.
 In fact, it's just launched the brand new Nikon D780.
 You can read more about the pros and cons of these different camera types in our DSLR vs mirrorless cameras article.